Planetbiru/MagicObject/manual/includes/_native-query.md

 It leverages reflection to access the query string specified in the caller's docblock, binds the relevant parameters, and then runs the query against the database.

-By analyzing the parameters and return type of the calling function, this method enables dynamic execution of queries that are tailored to the specified return type.
-The supported return types include:
+By analyzing the parameters and return type of the calling function, this method enables dynamic query execution tailored to the parameters and return type specified in the @return annotation.
+Supported return types include:

 - **void**: The method will return `null`.
 - **int** or **integer**: It will return the number of affected rows.